mediatechlab/tts-wrapper/README.md

 For PicoTTS you need to install the package on your machine.
 For Debian (Ubuntu and others) install the package `libttspico-utils` and for Arch (Manjaro and others) there is a package called `aur/pico-tts`.

-** Note ** If you get an error installing this like "bad pattern: TTS-Wrapper[..." then try using quotes e.g. `pip install "TTS-Wrapper[google, watson]"`
+**Note: If you get an error installing this like "bad pattern: TTS-Wrapper[..." then try using quotes e.g. `pip install "TTS-Wrapper[google, watson]"`**

 ## Usage